Logiqx/gps-wizard/docs/formats/nmea.md

 ### Overview

-To facilitate loading of NMEA data, RMC and GGA messages are combined into a single message.
+To facilitate the loading of NMEA data, RMC and GGA messages are combined into a single message.

 The combined messages are copied into standard ndarrays, converting to standard units; degrees, m/s, etc.